edubezerra/LatexFormulaEvaluator/README.md

 # LatexFormulaEvaluator

-This is a parser and evaluator from simple formulas writen in Latex.
+A parser and evaluator for simple mathematical formulas writen in Latex.